What is refinancing?

 • Unlock equity you’ve built up in your property in the form of cash.

-Many people who refinance want to keep their loan amount more or less the same but secure a better interest rate and/or lower fees.
+Many people who refinance want to keep their loan amount more or less the same but secure a better interest rate (and subsequently lower monthly repayments) and/or lower fees.
 They might also be looking for a different type of home loan (e.g. fixed rate vs variable rate) or looking for a feature their current home loan doesn’t offer, such as an offset account or a redraw facility.

-For example, if you took out a home loan with less than a 20% deposit or you had a poor credit history, you might’ve been saddled with a higher interest rate or higher fees or other costs, such as Lender’s Mortgage Insurance (LMI), when you first took out the loan.
+For example, if you took out a home loan with less than a 20% deposit or you had an unfavourable credit report, you might’ve been saddled with a higher interest rate or higher fees or other costs, such as Lender’s Mortgage Insurance (LMI), when you first took out the loan.
 If you’ve been meeting your regular home loan repayments, you could potentially refinance and negotiate a more favourable rate.

 Either way, prospective refinancers should ensure they’re refinancing to a home loan that suits their financial situation and priorities.
 A good starting point is deciding what you want from your home loan and letting that guide your decision-making process.